stevenhggns/Buckley_Lab_SIP_project_protocols/library_prep/Illumina_barcoding_protocol.md

 as described in Kozich et al., (2013).
 Along with the submitted library, we have provided 10 ul of 100 uM custom sequencing primers:
 Primer 1, Index Primer, Primer 2.
-We request the following MiSeq run specifications: a cluster density of 700-800k/mm^2 (under-shooting cluster density is better than over-shooting), a PhiX spike-in of 5%.
+We request the following MiSeq run specifications: a __cluster density of 650-750k/mm^2__ (under-shooting the cluster density is better than over-shooting), a __PhiX spike-in of 5%__.
 These MiSeq run specifications are described in Kozich et al., (2013); see 'Run Monitoring' in the Supplemental Materials.
 Please let us know if you have any questions about the primers or requested run parameters.
 Thank you!